aprs434/aprs434.github.io/README.md

 ### Encoding D
 1. First, multiply the _SSID_ integer by&nbsp;16.
-2. Then, add the path code digit as listed in below table.
+2. Then, algebraically add to this the path code digit as listed in below table.
 3. Finally, convert the resulting integer to a single Base256 byte.

 ### Decoding D